merovex-press/stranded-series/series-bible/GG-Glossary/glossary.md

 ## Space Travel

 **Knot**
 : the point where a ship can use the slipstream to travel to another system.
+This also refers to the number of jumps a ship takes between source and destination (e.g., two knots from Sol to Elysion).

 **Slipdrive**
 : a small FTL drive that allows one to travel between two systems